gvwilson/sensibleadventures/nardica/nardica.md

 Iffy's mood sank even further on their fourth (or was it the fifth?) day.
 One of the *Bengal*'s ultralight drones spotted an unevenness in the water.
-After a couple of milliseconds of dithering, the warship's core decided it was a sign that a sea boil might be coming, so the two ships turned toward shore and ran straight into a slick of rotting jellyfish.
+After dithering for a millisecond, the destroyer's core decided it might mean that a sea boil was brewing, so the two ships turned toward shore and ran straight into a slick of dead jellyfish.
-For half an hour the air didn't just smell like wet rot---it *tasted* of it.
+For the rest of the day the air didn't just smell like wet rot---it *tasted* of it.
-Aunt Naggie boiled a precious spoonful of dried lemon rind to chase the smell out of the galley, but dinner's noodles still had an aftertaste of rank seaweed.
+Aunt Naggie boiled a precious spoonful of dried lemon rind to chase the smell out of the galley, but dinner's noodles still tasted like rank seaweed.

-"Could be anything,"
+"It could be anything,"
 Wales said when Iffy asked him what he thought had happened.
-He had spent most of the first two days in his cabin, coming out only to eat and use the toilet under the carefully casual supervision of whichever Marine just happened to be outside his door.
+He had spent most of the first two days in his cabin, coming out only to eat and use the toilet under the carefully casual supervision of whichever Marine just happened to be nearby.
-He looked less drained than he had the day after he was shot, but he didn't smile at Iffy the way he first had, and there'd been no more talk of apprenticing.
+He looked less drained than he had, but he didn't smile, and there'd been no more talk of apprenticing.

 Something caught his eye just as Iffy turned to go back to her chores.
-He leaned over the railing, then pointed.
 "See that?"

-Iffy looked at the glistening lumps that dotted the waves.
-"What?"
+He leaned on the railing to point at the blistered caps and shredded tentacles drifting below.
 "There and there.
 And there.
 Looks like some kind of infection has been eating at them."
 He shook his head,
-his expression a mixture of anger and disappointment.
+anger and disappointment on his face.
 "Could be natural,
 but more likely someone crisped it up in a lab."